 All tests are reviewed before and after the test by one of our GMC-registered doctors.
 A short outcome note with a next-step plan is sent to your email, password-protected.
 If results are clearly perimenopausal or menopausal, the doctor will recommend a follow-up GP consultation to discuss HRT and lifestyle options - either with your NHS GP or with one of our GPs at KONCEPT® (a £149 consultation fee applies if you choose KONCEPT®).

-A one-off booking fee per booking, regardless of how many tests are in the basket.
+A single administration fee that covers your whole visit, charged once per visit and never per test, however many tests you book.
 The all-in Foundation panel price of £338 already includes it.

 46 to 48 Wood Street, Kingston upon Thames, KT1 1UW.
 KONCEPT® Medical Clinic is located opposite Kingston station.
 Parking nearby at the Bentall Centre.